-- The Sussex Centre for Folklore, Fairy Tales and Fantasy is based at the University of Chichester.
+- The Chichester Centre for Fairy Tales, Fantasy and Speculative Fiction is based at the University of Chichester.

 - Gossip & Tales